Peter Beyer (professor)

-Peter Beyer (born 9 May 1952) is a German Professor for Cell Biology at the Faculty of Biology of the University of Freiburg.
-He is known as co-inventor of Golden Rice, together with Ingo Potrykus from the ETH Zurich.
+Peter Beyer (born 9 May 1952) is a German professor for cell biology at the Faculty of Biology of the University of Freiburg.
+He is known as co-inventor of golden rice, together with Ingo Potrykus from the ETH Zurich.

 Biography

-Peter Beyer studied Biology at the universities of Marburg and Freiburg.
-In 1981 he was awarded his doctorate in Cell Biology from the University of Freiburg and received his postdoctoral lecture qualification in 2000.
-Afterwards he was appointed Professor for Cell Biology at the Faculty of Biology.
+Peter Beyer studied biology at the universities of Marburg and Freiburg.
+In 1981, he was awarded his doctorate in cell biology from the University of Freiburg and received his habilitation in 2000.
+Afterwards, he was appointed Professor for Cell Biology at the Faculty of Biology.

-Since 2001 Beyer is Vice-Director Plant Biotechnology of the Centre for Applied Biosciences (ZAB) in Freiburg.
+Since 2001, Beyer has been Vice-Director Plant Biotechnology of the Centre for Applied Biosciences (ZAB) in Freiburg.

-Starting 2005 Peter Beyer became Principal Investigator in the ProVitaMinRice Consortium, a program funded by the Bill & Melinda Gates Foundation and one of the selected Grand Challenges in Global Health projects.
+Starting in 2005, Peter Beyer became Principal Investigator in the ProVitaMinRice Consortium, a program funded by the Bill & Melinda Gates Foundation and one of the selected Grand Challenges in Global Health projects.
 The project «Engineering Rice for High Beta-Carotene, Vitamin E and Enhanced Iron and Zinc Bioavailability», designed to further biofortify Golden Rice with other vital micronutrients has been awarded 11.3 Million USD to achieve its goals.
 Research is handled by a consortium of seven laboratories in a number of countries.

 Apart from Beyer's group the project involves groups from Baylor College of Medicine, Michigan State University, the International Rice Research Institute and PhilRice, both in the Philippines, the Cuu Long Delta Rice Research Institute, and the Chinese University of Hong Kong.